zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 /
 ```

 In the current example, we compute the imaginary part of the e-ph self-energy of a k-points in the fklist file (in this case, we use the irreducible Monkhorst-Pack k-point list in si\_tet.kpt obtained from the calculation mode 'setup').
 Note that if one is only interested in a high symmetry line, one can provide k-point path in the fklist file instead.
-The temperature, chemical potential, and carrier concentration values for computing the e-ph self-energy are given in the ftemper file, si.temper, obtained from the perturbo 'setup' process.
+The temperature, chemical potential for computing the e-ph self-energy are given in the ftemper file, si.temper, obtained from the perturbo 'setup' process (the carrier concentration column is ignored in 'imsigma' calculation).
 Note that perturbo.x will do calculations, at once, for as many combinations of temperature and chemical potential as are specified in the lines below the first of ftemper.

-Here we use a uniform random sampling (sampling='uniform') with 1 million randomly sampled q-points (nsample=1000000).
-The phonon frequency cutoff is 1 meV (phfreq\_cutoff=1), and the smearing for the Gaussian function is 10 meV (delta\_smear=10).
-In the imaginary part of the e-ph self-energy (or equivalently, e-ph scattering rate) calculations, the energy difference between the initial and final states must match the energy of the involved phonon, within a range of +/- 3*_delta\_smear_ from gaussian smearing.
-To converge the e-ph self-energy, one must vary the input variables 'nsample' and 'delta_smear'.
-A small parameter η ≈ 5 meV usually a good starting point, as this value is known to sufficiently converge the scattering rates in GaAs (Reference Jinjian).
+Here we use a uniform random sampling (`sampling='uniform'`) with 1 million random q-points (`nsample=1000000`).
+The phonon frequency cutoff is 1 meV (`phfreq\_cutoff=1`), and the smearing for the Gaussian function is 10 meV (`delta\_smear=10`).

 Before running perturbo.x, remember to link or copy prefix\_epwan.h5 in the current directory.

 ```
+export OMP_NUM_THREADS=4
-$ mpirun -n 1 <perturbo_bin>/perturbo.x -npools 1 -i pert.in > pert.out
+$ mpirun -n 8 <perturbo_bin>/perturbo.x -npools 8 -i pert.in > pert.out
 ```
+This task is usually time-comsuming time-consuming on a single core, thus we run this calculation on multiple cores (32 cores in this case) using hybrid MPI plus openMP parallelization.

 We obtain two output files:

 * _prefix.imsigma contains the computed imaginary part of the e-ph self-energy
-* _prefix.imsigma\_mode contains the computed imaginary part of the e-ph self-energy (one separate file for each phonon mode, where phonon modes are numbered for increasing energy values).
+* _prefix.imsigma\_mode contains the computed imaginary part of the e-ph self-energy (where phonon modes are numbered for increasing energy values).

 The following is the format of prefix.imsigma (in this case, si.imsigma):